- Religion and Philosophy»

 If Pulpits Could Talk

+I am your pulpit writing to you because I have a lot to tell you.
 I have refrained from writing this letter to you for some time now.
 Actually, I waited to see if you would get the revelation from God to refrain from doing what you have been doing as you have stood behind what some people call the "sacred desk."

 This is not to put you down, embarrass you or to make you feel guilty.
 It is to help you help the congregation who have come to church to hear a word from God.